Make your own apple cider by following our do-it-yourself instructions on how to convert a washing machine into a cider press.

 Photo by Fotolia/Nitr

-MOTHER's readers have learned how to convert a washing machine into a cement mixer, a potter's wheel, or an outdoor shower.
-Well, here's the latest idea for recycling this appliance: a homemade cider press.
+MOTHER's readers have learned how to convert a washing machine into a cement mixer, a potter's wheel, and an outdoor shower.
+Well, here's another idea for recycling this appliance: a homemade cider press.
 See readers' adaptations of these plans — and watch washing-machine-cider-makers in operation — on YouTube at Apple Cider Making With a Washing Machine and Making Apple Cider With a Clothes Washer.

-However, since we have access to large quantities of free apples, I decided to pay homage to the Acme's intriguing design by incorporating the same principles in a larger juice extractor.
+Because we have access to large quantities of free apples, I decided to pay homage to the Acme's intriguing design by incorporating the same principles in a larger juice extractor.
 And (over Sandie's strenuous objections) I figured that the family washing machine was a prime candidate for conversion into a motorized homemade cider press — or, more accurately, a juice extractor.

 After dang near having my marriage license revoked for asking, I was eventually given the privilege of tinkering with the machine.
-I opened the top of the metal cabinet and took off all the unneeded hardware, gaining access to the porcelain/steel tub.
+First, I opened the top of the metal cabinet and removed all the unneeded hardware, gaining access to the porcelain/steel tub.
 I also removed the agitator from its shaft.
-Then I began to build a shredder by using a jigsaw to cut a doughnut-shaped piece of 3/4-inch exterior-grade plywood to fit the bottom of the washer's perforated basket.
+Then I began to build a shredder by using a jigsaw to cut a doughnut-shaped piece of three-quarters-inch exterior-grade plywood to fit the bottom of the washing machine's perforated basket.
 (To build a shredder that's easier to install inside the tub, you could make it collapsible by cutting the disk into two pieces along the circle's diameter and then hinging those pieces together.)
-With that done, I drove 1-inch panel nails (a full 400 of them) through the plywood, so their protruding points could serve as the shredder's teeth.
-Next, to give the newly fashioned blade a firm foundation, I placed it on three "feet," each cut from a 2-by-4 and glued and nailed in place.
-I went on to fasten the assembly to the basket with three wood screws, one in each foot, through perforations in the bottom of the machine's tub.
+With that done, I drove several hundred 1-inch panel nails through the plywood so their protruding points would serve as the apple-shredder's teeth.
+To give the newly fashioned shredder a firm foundation, I placed it on three feet, each cut from a 2-by-4 and glued and nailed in place.
+Finally, I fastened the assembly to the basket with three screws, one in each foot, through perforations in the bottom of the machine's tub.

-Sandie and I scurried about gathering apples in preparation for the trial run.
+Sandie and I scurried about gathering apples for the trial run.
 After we'd collected a hefty batch, I turned the washer selector to "spin/normal" and pulled the knob.
-I was elated: The washing machine cider press worked perfectly.
-In fact, during our original testing, we made 60 gallons of juice in four hours.
-Two weeks later, we were better prepared with more containers, apples, and helpers, and we were able to make 120 gallons of apple squeezings in just six hours.
+The juicer worked perfectly, making 60 gallons of fresh cider in four hours.
+Two weeks later — with more containers, apples, and helpers — the machine made 120 gallons of apple squeezings in just six hours.
 We found that a bushel of 'McIntosh' apples can yield up to 3 1/2 gallons of tasty cider.
 A blend of several different apple varieties makes an even better thirst quencher.

-Even though our cider extractor is a fairly small one, it can swallow about two bushels of fruit before we have to let it spin-dry so we can remove the pulp from the walls.
+Even though our cider extractor is a fairly small one, it can swallow about two bushels of fruit before we have to let it spin-dry so we can remove the accumulated pulp from the nylon and fiberglass filters.
 (We put the fruit fiber in our compost pile.)
 Be sure to wear eye protection when operating the machine.
 To feed apples down the tube to the shredder, use a short length of 2-by-4 with a shorter piece of 1-by-2 nailed crosswise to it as a stop to keep the "pusher" from going down too far and splintering in the shredder.

-All in all, it took me about $20 worth of materials and 16 hours to make my moonlighting Maytag, but who can put a price on a frosted mug of tart, tangy cider on a brisk autumn night?
+My moonlighting Maytag juice extractor took about 16 hours and $20 worth of materials to make, but who can put a price on a frosted mug of tart, homemade apple cider on a brisk autumn night?

 EDITOR'S NOTE: If you're uncertain as to your washing machine's true destiny, you might check out some of MOM's previous suggestions.
-You can — for instance — convert a washer into a potter's wheel (MOTHER EARTH NEWS NO. 64, page 114) . . . a cement mixer (MOTHER EARTH NEWS NO. 65, page 100) . . . or a shower (MOTHER EARTH NEWS NO. 76, page 72).
-Also, MOTHER EARTH NEWS NO. 71 (page 62) gave directions for building a more conventional cider mill and press.
+You can — for instance — convert a washer into a potter's wheel (MOTHER EARTH NEWS NO. 64, page 114), a cement mixer (MOTHER EARTH NEWS NO. 65, page 100), or a shower (MOTHER EARTH NEWS NO. 76, page 72).
+Also, MOTHER EARTH NEWS NO. 71 (page 62) gives directions for building a more conventional cider mill and press.